 Vision

-The African Historical Society is a not-for-profit open access based institution.
+The African Historical Society is a not-for-profit educational and archival institution committed to expanding responsible public access to African historical knowledge.

 Meroitic: Kush- Ethiopia.
 The African script developed in situ used to write in the kingdoms / empires of Kush – Meroe – Ancient Ethiopia (an identity and/or empire?).